kristianmandrup/file-spec/README.markdown

 # File spec

 RSpec 2 matcher to specify expected file structures.

+This gem is used extensively by some of my Rails 3 assistance gems such as *rails3_assist*, *rails3_artifactor* and *rails-app-spec* which all assist you in operating on various kinds of Rails 3 artifacts.

 ## Usage